 Keep reading to learn how Nazarian and Rouleau explain exactly how to prevent and treat broken (or dilated) capillaries.

 Always Wear Sunscreen

 As discussed before, sun damage could very well be the cause of your broken or dilated blood vessels.
-If you're a devoted sunbather, you might want to rethink your long days by the pool or at the very least, be consistent and diligent with your sunscreen application.
+If you're a devoted sunbather, you might want to rethink your long days by the pool or, at the very least, be consistent and diligent with your sunscreen application.
 "Always use a high broad-spectrum sunscreen with a minimum of SPF 30," Nazarian says.
-We recommend trying La Roche-Posay Anthelios Ultra-Light Mineral Sunscreen SPF 50 ($34) or one of these other impressive formulas.
+We recommend trying La Roche-Posay's Anthelios Tinted Mineral Ultra-Light Fluid Broad Spectrum SPF 50 or one of these other impressive formulas.

 Don't Pop or Pick